Complete List of Who Trump Has Called A ‘Dog’ On Twitter

 - Arianna Huffington

-- political strategist David Axelrod
+- Political strategist David Axelrod

 - Omarosa Manigault Newman

 All of the people he called a dog were political opponents and did not support Trump.
 Only one of them were African-American (Omarosa).
+However, Trump does use certain terms to describe people of color that he typically does not use to describe white people.

-Trump’s favorite insults are “stupid” which he used 173 times, “dumb” which he used 161 times, and “dummy” which he used 77 times.
+Trump’s favorite Twitter insults are “stupid” which he used 173 times, “dumb” which he used 161 times, and “dummy” which he used 77 times.

 Whether or not calling Omarosa a “dog” was meant to be racist or not doesn’t disprove that Trump is not a racist, as further evidence does suggest he could be.
 For instance, according to the Washington Post, when he was running for presidency the official newspaper for the KKK supported his run and Trump did not take any action to not be connected with them.